JoabOwala/JoabOwala/README.md

 - 👋 Hi, I’m @JoabOwala
-- 👀 I’m interested in big data analysis from IoT devices
+- 👀 I’m interested in big data analysis from IoT devices and computer networks
-- 🌱 I’m currently learning web development and python
+- 🌱 I’m currently learning web development, python and cisco routing & switching
-- 💞️ I’m looking to collaborate on web development, python and arduino
+- 💞️ I’m looking to collaborate on web development, python, arduino and cisco devices connections
 - 📫 How to reach me owalajoab@gmail.com

 <!---